Looking for a Way to Analyze Variable Data?

 Another way to show the spread of data is with a dot plot.
 In this case, we had to use the QI Macros' Data Transformation tools to unstack the 5X25 XbarR data into a single column.
 Then we can run the dot plot, which looks similar to the frequency histogram, but without the limits or capability measures.

-The box and whisker is like many histograms side by side.
+The Box and Whisker Plot is like many histograms side by side.
 In this case, we can show the variation from batch to batch.
 The second and third quartiles of data are shown as boxes; the whiskers represent the first and fourth quartiles.
 And outliers are shown as asterisks.
 In this case, there seems to be a lot of variation from batch to batch.

 If the data was for five different machines, we could orient the data by sample.
 In this case, they all look fairly similar.